-What is a good enough reason for a landlord to refuse a sublet request?
-They need to be able to prove one or more of the below claims about the proposed sublease:
+There is one thread that runs through all of these court cases: the landlord must have a commercially reasonable cause for objection.
+They need to be able to prove one or more of the below claims about the proposed sublease or assignment:

-- The landlord’s good faith belief that the proposed assignee or sublessee may not meet the financial obligations under the lease
+- A good faith belief that the proposed assignee or sublessee would not meet the financial obligations under the lease.

-- The need for alteration to the premises for the use of the proposed assignee or sublessee
+- The need for alteration to the premises for the use of the proposed assignee or subtenant.

 - An increase in the number of persons to reside in the dwelling unit after the assignment or sublease that could place an unreasonable burden on the premises or the use and enjoyment of the premises by all tenants on the premises.